Medicine Overview of Ropin Injection

 - Tell your doctor if you are pregnant or are planning to become pregnant or are breast-feeding.

-Ropivacaine is supplied as a solution that is to be administered epidurally either as an injection or as an intravenous infusion.
-Impact of ropivacaine on body depends on the administration site and dose and may range between 3 to 10 hours.
+Ropin is supplied as a solution that is to be administered epidurally either as an injection or as an intravenous infusion.
+Impact of Ropin on body depends on the administration site and dose and may range between 3 to 10 hours.
 Talk to your doctor if you have any queries about the impact of this medicine

 Q. Is ropivacaine an isomer of bupivacaine/is it safer than bupivacaine?